 A student who completes the requirements for multiple majors will receive only one degree at graduation.
-Upon request to the Records Office, the student will have all of his completed majors recognized on his official college transcript with the major of choice and the appropriate degree appearing on his diploma.
+Upon request to the Registrar's office, the student will have all of his completed majors recognized on his official college transcript with the major of choice and the appropriate degree appearing on his diploma.